gkeais/435_exercises/mk_test_exercise/mk_test_exercise.md

 # Exercise questions

-You will need to take a look at the following paper to answer some of the follwing questions: Watnick et al. (2003) [`https://doi.org/10.1016/j.cub.2003.12.002`].
+You will need to take a look at the following paper to answer some of the following questions: Watnick et al. (2003) [`https://doi.org/10.1016/j.cub.2003.12.002`].

 1. What is the function of the `Pdk2` gene in Drosophila flies?
 What happens to flies when this gene is mutated?